 Review: Samsung NX20, Jim Fisher, Oct.
 3, 2012

-Review Credibility: Good ConsumerReports.org tests the Samsung NX20 alongside 28 other SLR-like digital cameras.
+ConsumerReports.org tests the Samsung NX20 alongside 28 other SLR-like digital cameras.
 Editors judge each camera's photo and video quality, ease of use and more, and then rank the cameras from best to worst.
-Each camera gets a written write-up, but these are very brief.
+Each camera gets a write-up, but it's very brief.

 Review: Samsung NX20, Editors of ConsumerReports.org, Not dated

-Review Credibility: Fair The Samsung NX20 has amassed only a few owner reviews here, all rating it 4 or a perfect 5 stars.
-The owners do thoughtfully critique the camera, though, mentioning drawbacks as well as praise.
+The Samsung NX20 has amassed only a few owner reviews here, all but a couple rating it 4 or a perfect 5 stars.
+Owners thoughtfully critique the camera, though, mentioning drawbacks as well as praise.

 Review: Samsung NX20 Kit 20.3 MP SLR with 3.0-Inch LCD Camera (Black), Contributors to Amazon.com, As of May 2014

 With just a handful of owner reviews posted here, the Samsung NX20 averages 4.4 out of 5 stars.
 Some complain about its slow buffering speed.

 Review: Samsung 20.3Mp NX20 Mirrorless Wi-Fi Digital Camera with 18-55mm Lens (Black), Contributors to BHPhotoVideo.com, As of May 2014